 Some studies suggest that a high-glycemic load (GL) diet may increase the development and severity of acne.
 A systematic review published in JAAD International found that a high glycemic index, increased glycemic load, and higher carbohydrate intake had a modest but significant acne-promoting effect.
 Another study found that participants on a low-GL diet had lower levels of sebum production.
 Excess sebum production is a known risk factor for acne development.

 A balanced eating routine with a variety of fruits, vegetables, lean protein, healthy fats, and complex carbohydrates provides nutrients to support the skin’s growth and recovery.
-Supporting this process of growth and recovery is super key to a healthy, nourished skin.
+Supporting this process of growth and recovery is key to a healthy, nourished skin.
 It’s also important to avoid eating patterns that may negatively affect this process and introduce ingredients that can cause harm to the skin.

 Incorporating these nutrient-rich foods into your diet can provide essential vitamins, antioxidants, and omega-3 fatty acids.
 These nutrients support skin health and collagen production.
 They also help protect against various skin issues and signs of aging.